How To Use Medical Marijuana for Vulvodynia

 When using suppositories or topicals, it’s important to use only high-qualify medications that are produced specifically for vaginal use.

 For patients suffering from sudden onset of pain, other systemic delivery methods might help provide fast relief.
 Smoking, vaping, dabbing, and inhalers offer almost instant effects as the cannabinoids are absorbed directly into the bloodstream through the lungs.
 Patients with lung or circulatory conditions might be best served with an inhaler that contains only pure cannabinoids and no smoke or vapor.

-Cannabinoid-infused products such as edibles, capsules, tinctures, oils, patches, and inhalers can be used orally and sublingually (under the tongue).
+Cannabinoid-infused products such as edibles, capsules, powders, tinctures, oils, patches, and inhalers can be used orally and sublingually (under the tongue).
 These products can be produced with very specific cannabinoid ratios and formulations.
 However, the onset time of oral cannabis products is slower and less enters the bloodstream, especially when taken with a meal.